usamaamir92/mountain-data-warehouse/README.md

 ### Backend Design Decisions

 #### Framework Choice
-- **ASP.NET Core Web API** was chosen over MVC as it is more lightweight, less overhead, and focused on returning data to the frontend, making it ideal for RESTful APIs without server-side rendering.
+- **ASP.NET Core Web API** was chosen over MVC as it is more lightweight, has less overhead, and focused on returning data to the frontend, making it ideal for RESTful APIs without server-side rendering.

 #### API Design
 - **RESTful Architecture** was adopted with controller and service layer architecture to promote separation of concerns, maintainability, and scalability.